CliveWetherington-1994/Beamcast-GX-V1.0-Beta-/README.md

 # Beamcast GX 5.9 Ultra Realism

+Beamcast GX 5.9 V1.0 Beta is a medium weight ray tracing library, and Windows application.

-Beamcast GX 5.9 retains the 5.8 GPU Dataflow renderer, the 5.7 integrated GIGA benchmark, and the 5.6 multicore pipeline, while adding a deliberately high-fidelity **Ultra Realism** render preset and a cleaned-up native Win32 inspector layout.
+5.9 retains the 5.8 GPU Dataflow renderer, the 5.7 integrated GIGA benchmark, and the 5.6 multicore pipeline, while adding a deliberately high-fidelity **Ultra Realism** render preset and a cleaned-up native Win32 inspector layout.

 ## Ultra Realism preset